Communication: Communicative competence

 Communicative competence is the ability to communicate effectively or to choose the appropriate communicative behavior in a given situation.
 It concerns what to say, when to say it, and how to say it.
 It further includes the ability to receive and understand messages.
 Competence is often contrasted with performance since competence can be present even if it is not exercised, while performance consists in the realization of this competence.
 However, some theorists reject a stark contrast and hold that performance is the observable part and is used to infer competence in relation to future performances.

 Two central components of communicative competence are effectiveness and appropriateness.
 Effectiveness is the degree to which the speaker achieves their desired outcomes or the degree to which preferred alternatives are realized.
 This means that whether a communicative behavior is effective does not just depend on the actual outcome but also on the speaker's intention, i.e. whether this outcome was what they intended to achieve.
 Because of this, some theorists additionally require that the speaker be able to give an explanation of why they engaged in one behavior rather than another.
 Effectiveness is closely related to efficiency, the difference being that effectiveness is about achieving goals while efficiency is about using few resources (such as time, effort, and money) in the process.

 Appropriateness means that the communicative behavior meets social standards and expectations.
 Communication theorist Brian H. Spitzberg defines it as "the perceived legitimacy or acceptability of behavior or enactments in a given context".
-This means that the speaker is aware of the social and cultural context in order to adapt and express the message in a way that is considered acceptable in the given situation.
+This means that the speaker is aware of the social and cultural context to adapt and express the message in a way that is considered acceptable in the given situation.
 For example, to bid farewell to their teacher, a student may use the expression "Goodbye, sir" but not the expression "I gotta split, man", which they may use when talking to a peer.
 To be both effective and appropriate means to achieve one's preferred outcomes in a way that follows social standards and expectations.
 Some definitions of communicative competence put their main emphasis on either effectiveness or appropriateness while others combine both features.